 The Bicycle Association estimates that there are about 200,000 private E-Scooters in the country.
 Halfords, the biggest retailer of them, has seen sales of e-mobility products, including E-scooters and e-bikes, increase by more than 230% since April 2020.

 There are many groups fully supportive of the introduction of E-Scooters including the London Cycle Campaign (LCC) who have said “The arrival of E-scooters offers a cleaner, low carbon alternative to cars and buses for those who can’t or don’t want to cycle”.

 There are environmentalists and cycle campaign groups who see E-Scooters as a cleaner alternative for short journeys.
 Others, such as the Parliamentary Advisory Council for Transport Safety, have questioned how safe the scooters are – for example, pointing to the small wheels which may be vulnerable to potholes and the absence of indicators.

 The market for insurance across Europe for E-Scooters is well established but very new to the UK and not readily available from the market here yet.
 At the moment, it is the responsibility of the rental company to source and arrange appropriate insurance and their options are limited.

 E-Scooters have the potential to impact the covers of Motor, Public Liability, Personal Accident and/or Employers Liability depending upon the locality and the insurers’ interpretation.

-The intelligence gathered from the 12 month trial should help inform the industry of the level of liability exposure and potentially open the door for insurance provision.
+The intelligence gathered from the trial should help inform the industry of the level of liability exposure and potentially open the door for insurance provision.